fionashane/push_swap/README.md

 ## Sorting Algorithm

-The **Push_Swap** program uses a sorting algorithm that utilises two stacks, referred to as Stack A and Stack B. The program takes an unsorted list of integers and uses a combination of operations (swap, push, rotate, and reverse rotate) to sort them in ascending order.
+The **push_swap** program uses a sorting algorithm that utilises two stacks, referred to as Stack A and Stack B. The program takes an unsorted list of integers and uses a combination of operations (swap, push, rotate, and reverse rotate) to sort them in ascending order.

 ## Example Output